 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Sadler are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Sadler include: Sadler, Sadlar, Sadleigh, Sadlier, Sadleir and many more.

-Sadler Settlers in the United States in the 17th Century
+Sadler Settlers in United States in the 17th Century

-Sadler Settlers in the United States in the 18th Century
+Sadler Settlers in United States in the 18th Century

-Sadler Settlers in the United States in the 19th Century
+Sadler Settlers in United States in the 19th Century